smudge/decks/railsconf-2022/slides.md

 what webvalve lets us do is define fake versions of all of our external apps, and it will automatically route all web traffic to those fakes.

-It's actually built on top of WebMock, if you're familiar with that gem.
+It's actually built on top of WebMock and Sinatra, if you're familiar with those rubygems.
 -->

 ---